tk-notes/lucas-meier-blog/content/posts/2021/06/e2e_in_the_browser/index.md

 ## Use Native Apps

-One obvious solution is to require les trust from your users, and simply provide a native application.
+One obvious solution is to require less trust from your users, and simply provide a native application.
 Then you get all of the additional benefits we've enumerated previously.